nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* A real estate agent
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of contacts of their clients
+* has to note down many details about each client
+* has to frequently add, delete, and search for clients
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions